JoshuaSeidel/plaud-ai-chief-of-staff/.vscode/instructions.md

+# VS Code Development Instructions

-# AI Chief of Staff Application
+## AI Chief of Staff Application

 This is a React-based web application with Node.js/Express backend that automates personal productivity by:
 - Ingesting meeting transcripts and emails